sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 ### SASjs ADD CRED

 We need to assign credentials to the particular target (server details) to which we are deploying.
-This makes sense if you consider that you could be deploying to multiple machines (dev / test /prod) or server types (sas9 / viya).
+This makes sense if you consider that you could be deploying to multiple machines (dev / test /prod) or server types (SAS9 / SASVIYA).

-The following command will give you a series of prompts to authenticate against the "viya" target - you can now enter your client / secret / serverUrl, click the URL to fetch the authorisation code, paste, and finally choose a Compute Context on which you'd like to perform operations.
+The following command will give you a series of prompts to authenticate against the "viya" target - you will need to enter your client / secret / serverUrl, click the URL to fetch the authorisation code, paste, and finally choose a Compute Context on which you'd like to perform operations.

 ```
 sasjs add cred -t viya